dstackai/dstack/README.md

   - python app.py
 ```

-While the task runs in the cloud, the CLI forwards traffic, allowing you to access the application from your local
+While the task is running in the cloud, the CLI forwards its ports traffic to `localhost`
-machine.
+for convenient access.

-### Services
+#### Services

 A service is an application that is accessible through a public endpoint.